MithamoMorgan/Building-Generative-AI-Applications/Week2_Project/README.md

 ```bash
 http://localhost:8000/docs
 ```
-The endpoint will automatically appear in the Swagger UI, where you can view its details and test it interactively.
+The endpoint will automatically appear in the FastAPISwagger-UI, where you can view its details and test it interactively.